 Clean the gasket with warm soapy water and see if the seal improves

-Call now for same-day service in Gainesville, Haymarket, and Bristow. $100–$250 for most repairs.
+Call now for same-day service in Gainesville, Haymarket, and Bristow.
+Upfront quote before any work begins.